Selati Line – Part 7

 You know the stuff, heard it once, heard it too many times…

 One lethal weapon employed from a train against unsuspecting semi-tame animals, what competitiveness!

 This idea became so popular, that Kings to commoners worldwide, booked to do the trip and so ‘wildlife tourism’ was born on the Selati Line in Africa.
-King George of Greece, while departing, after a brief stay in the reserve, remarked “rather plaintively” to the warden, who was accompanying him to the train, “Can’t you hide me behind a bush till the train has gone.”
-To this, the warden remarked, ‘I really believe he wished it could have been possible.’
+King George of Greece, while departing after a brief stay in the reserve and lagging back a little, remarked “rather plaintively” to the warden who was accompanying him to the train, “Can’t you hide me behind a bush till the train has gone.”
+The warden’s remark about this incident was; ‘I really believe he wished it could have been possible.’

 This new direction by the SAR promulgated at first, two trains a week and then there were three and then, yes you guessed it, special trains were supplied for ‘game tours’ to the park (“money, money, money, it’s a rich man’s world”).
 Then came the great depression in 1929, with a sting in its tail; no more tourism!
 (Ag-nee!)
 It was at this stage the S.A.R introduced combination trains to the Kruger Park; passenger and goods coaches mixed per train to save money.
 But tourism never died.

 Next, was the era of the motor car?
-This idea actually started in 1927, it never really took off, with three cars for the year; at a cost of £1.00 per person, with bad roads and poor accommodation.
+This idea actually started in 1927 and to begin with never really took off, having three cars for the year; at a cost of £1.00 per person, with bad roads and poor accommodation.
 But, as the facilities improved, the figure increased to 180 cars for 1928, steadily growing ‘til 26,000 people visited the park in around 1936.
 And as conditions continued to advance, so did tourism to the Kruger Park, until 2014, around 1.4 million people visited the park of humble beginnings.